yrashk/bpxe.rs/bpxe/README.md

-a particular focus on type and memory safety, performance and multi-tenancy capabilities (ensuring that a great deal of processes should be able to operate even on a single server concurrently) and resistant to failures so that workflows can be resumed with little to no consideration when a failure happen.
+a particular focus on type and memory safety, performance and multi-tenancy capabilities (ensuring that a great deal of processes should be able to operate even on a single server concurrently) and resistant to failures so that workflows can be resumed with little to no consideration when a failure happens.

 ## Usage